Gastroesophageal reflux disease and heartburn

 Chest Sensations or Pain.
 Patients may have the sensation that food is trapped behind the breastbone.
 Chest pain is a common symptom of GERD.
 It is very important to differentiate it from chest pain caused by heart conditions, such as angina and heart attack.

 Symptoms in the Throat.
-Less commonly, GERD may produce symptoms that occur in the throat:
+Less commonly, GERD may produce symptoms that occur in the throat, including:

 - Acid laryngitis.
 A condition that includes hoarseness, dry cough, the sensation of having a lump in the throat, and the need to repeatedly clear the throat.